-Table 7 and Table 8 replicate the results of Table 4 and Table 5 using weekly, as opposed to daily, returns.
-All of the patterns documented in the previous subsection are again visible in Table 7 and Table 8.
+Table 11 and Table 12 replicate the results of Table 5 and Table 6 using weekly, as opposed to daily, returns.
+All of the patterns documented in the previous subsection are again visible in Table 11 and Table 12.

-In Table 7, credit protection returns are statistically significantly negatively related to contemporaneous equity returns, controlling for firm fixed effects.
+In Table 11, credit protection returns are statistically significantly negatively related to contemporaneous equity returns, controlling for firm fixed effects.
 An increase of 1% in the weekly equity return is associated with a -44 bps change to the credit protection return for the same week for firms with good credit ratings.
 The analogous interpretation indicates an impact of -35 bps for BBB and -29 bps for junk issuers.
 Again, the pattern of the estimated sensitivities across the ratings groups is consistent with the predictions of the Merton model for corporate debt.

 Credit protection returns for all rating groups show a highly statistically significant response to the previous week's equity return (controlling for the previous week's credit protection return).
-For A-rated firms, the response of the credit protection return to the lagged equity return is significant for each of the previous three weeks.
+For firms with better credit ratings, the response of the credit protection return to the lagged equity return is significant for each of the previous three weeks.
 For firms with worse credit ratings, the response of the credit protection return to the lagged equity return is highly significant for each of the previous four weeks.
-For each of the first three weeks, the sensitivities are larger in absolute magnitude for high-quality CDS contracts.
-Figure 3 plots the cumulative coefficients from Panel B. The pattern documents a clear delayed response of credit protection returns to equity returns.
+For each of the first three weeks, the sensitivities are larger in absolute magnitude for CDS contracts on firms with better credit ratings.
+Figure 4 plots the cumulative coefficients from Panel B. The pattern documents a clear delayed response of credit protection returns to equity returns.
 The cumulative response of credit protection returns to equity returns after 4 weeks is more than twice the contemporaneous response for all three groups.

-Table 8 shows virtually no evidence of a delayed response by equity returns to credit protection returns in weekly data.
+Table 12 shows virtually no evidence of a delayed response by equity returns to credit protection returns in weekly data.
 For almost all combinations of rating group and time period, the estimated equity response is not significantly different from zero (the only exception is a marginally significant response at the 10% level for junk-rated issuers using the credit protection return lagged by two weeks).
-The cumulative responses, reported in Panel B and plotted in Figure 4 as flat lines, indicate that there is no cumulative delayed response of equity returns to credit protection returns.
+The cumulative responses, reported in Panel B and plotted in Figure 5 as flat lines, indicate that there is no cumulative delayed response of equity returns to credit protection returns.

-Our conclusion from the daily and weekly evidence is that a firm's equity returns predict its credit protection returns at horizons of up to one month and that the long-run response of credit protection returns to equity returns is several times larger than the contemporaneous response.
+Our conclusion from the daily and weekly evidence is that a firm's equity returns predict its credit protection returns at horizons of one month or less and that the long-run response of credit protection returns to equity returns is several times larger than the contemporaneous response.
 As predicted, the contemporaneous and cumulative responses of credit protection returns for better-rated issuers are larger (further from zero) than the analogous responses for worse-rated issuers.
 There is no substantial evidence that credit protection returns predict equity returns on a daily or weekly basis.